igorkulman/coding-journal/content/projects/zvednoutto.md

 linkAction = "Download"
 +++

-Na iOS app for the Czech market that identifies spam calls on your iPhone the moment they arrive.
+An iOS app for the Czech market that identifies spam calls on your iPhone the moment they arrive.